 9. The VA Loan Escape Clause

 VA loans require an appraisal.
 We covered that above.
-But what happens if the appraiser determines that the house is worth less than the buyer has agreed to pay for it?
+But what happens if the appraiser determines the house is worth less than the buyer has agreed to pay?

-In this scenario, a home buyer has several options.
-They can ask the seller to reduce the purchase price, pay the difference out of their own pocket, or use their “escape clause” to back out of the deal.
+In this scenario, a home buyer has several alternatives.
+They can ask the seller to decrease the purchase price, pay the difference out of their own pocket, or use their “escape clause” to back out of the deal.

 All VA home loans require an escape clause.
-This clause gives you the right to exit the transaction if the appraisal comes in below the purchase price.
+This clause allows you to exit the transaction if the appraisal exceeds the purchase price.
 More importantly, it protects your earnest money deposit, so you don’t lose it.

 Here’s what the VA buyer’s guide says about it: